 - A Multilingual Client App – which clients can use to navigate Quenza in 16+ languages

-- A Group Therapy/Coaching Feature – for bulk-importing and working with groups of up to 50 participants
+- A Group Therapy/Coaching Feature (Quenza Groups) – for bulk-importing and working with groups of up to 50 participants

-- The Wheel of Life Feature – for crafting uniquely beautiful self-assessments, and
+- The Wheel of Life template – for crafting uniquely beautiful self-assessments, and

 - Customizable White Label Features – meaning you can choose your brand colors, add your own logo, and send emails from your private address.